 Mr. Byron Lilly (History and Social Studies) moved to New Orleans in 2003, following a two-year commitment to the Peace Corps in Mali, West Africa.
 He holds a Bachelor’s Degree in American Studies from The Evergreen State College in Olympia, WA (2001) and a Master’s Degree in U.S. History from Tulane University (2009), where he is currently a interdisciplinary doctoral candidate.
 In addition to his scholarly pursuits, Mr. Lilly is a master carpenter who, in the years following Hurricane Katrina, operated a contracting company while also pursuing an interest in urban farming.

-Dr. Kitt Nelson (Science) earned a B.A. from the Paracollege (tutorial and evaluation based educational system) at St. Olaf College in 1994.
-She completed her M.A. in Anthropology at Northern Illinois University (1997) and went on to earn her Ph.D. in Anthropology from Southern Methodist in 2001.
-Following a post-doctorate research position with noted Anthropologist Lewis Binford, she worked for Tulane University for 9 years, during which she taught undergraduate and graduate classes, mentored students, and conducted archaeological fieldwork in Egypt, Peru, and the American Southwest.
+Dr. Kit Nelson (Science) is the Chair of Integrated Sciences for the Academic Studio.
+She earned her Ph.D. from Southern Methodist in 2001.
+Following a post-doctorate research position with noted Anthropologist Lewis Binford, she worked for Tulane University for 9 years.
+During this time she taught undergraduate and graduate classes, mentored students, and conducted archaeological fieldwork in Egypt, Peru, and the American Southwest.
 For her dedication to students in the classroom and the field she was awarded the Newcomb Distinguished Faculty Award (2010).
-She is currently carrying out archaeological research in the American Southwest at a Puebloan site near Taos, New Mexico in association with Southern Methodist University.
+She continues to publish and is currently carrying out archaeological research in the American Southwest at a Puebloan site near Taos, New Mexico in association with Southern Methodist University.